 Warm welcomes and well wishes were plentiful on the July 30 edition of Virtual Face to Face with Dr. Bruce Jarrell, when University of Maryland, Baltimore (UMB) Interim President Bruce E. Jarrell, MD, FACS, sat down with Judy L. Postmus, PhD, MSW, the new dean of the University of Maryland School of Social Work (UMSSW).

-Postmus began her term as the new dean of the UMSSW on July 1, and after a month on the job she was eager to greet the UMB community, talk about her experiences, and share the plans she has for students, faculty, staff, and alumni at the UMSSW.
-Part of those plans include a mostly virtual curriculum and a new course on structural oppression that will be offered both online and in-person.
+Postmus began her term as UMSSW dean July 1, and after a month on the job she was eager to greet the UMB community, talk about her experiences, and share the plans she has for students, faculty, staff, and alumni at the school.
+Part of those plans include a mostly virtual curriculum and a new course on structural oppression that will be offered online and in-person.

-“This is a new, required course for all incoming graduate students,” said Postmus.
+“This is a new, required course for all incoming graduate students,” Postmus said.
 “This course will encourage students to understand the causes, impacts, and strategies that address all forms of structural oppression based on race, gender, gender identity, sexual orientation, age, ability, national origin, class, etc.

 “We’re really excited to launch this and a couple of other new courses in the fall, and I’m looking forward to engaging with students virtually and — hopefully someday soon — in-person.”

 Postmus joined UMSSW after 14 years with the School of Social Work at Rutgers University.
 She was a professor as well as associate dean for faculty development and strategic initiatives (2018-2019) and associate dean for research and faculty development (2019-2020).